 Mistake #9 – Not Watering Plants Properly

-When you are not consistent in your watering practicing, it can lead to the development of multiple problems for your tomato plants including blossom-end rot.
-Here are the tips to help you in watering the plants properly.
+When you are not consistent in your watering practicing, it can lead to the development of multiple problems for your tomato plants including calcium deficiency causing blossom end rot.
+Here are the tips to help you with watering the plants properly.

 · Develop a consistent watering schedule (soaker hoses).
-Plants should dry out a little bit so they should not lie in a pool of water, but be sure that the plants have enough water to sustain them.
+When growing tomatoes plants should dry out a little bit so they do not sit in a pool of water, but be sure that the plants have enough water to sustain them.

 · Make sure you water plants early before the sun or after the sun.
 Damp leaves can get leaf burn or lead to other problems from lingering water.